vinaypunrao68/fds-src/README.md

 FormationOne is a hyper-scale software-defi ned storage platform, built from the ground up, for the modern enterprise data center.
 FormationOne virtualizes all elements of storing and managing data.
-The system dynamically supports fl ash, disk, and even IaaS storage as well as any new form of non-volatile storage media.
+The system dynamically supports flash, disk, and even IaaS storage as well as any new form of non-volatile storage media.
 It supports dynamic capacity changes and can dynamically scale-out to Exabyte-capacities.
 FormationOne also virtualizes storage resources across industry standard hardware elements as long as those elements meet certain